-State Rep. Sarah Anthony is serving her first full term representing the 68th House District, which encompasses part of the city of Lansing and Lansing Township.
-She currently serves as the Democratic Caucus Chair for the 2019-2020 session.
-In November 2018, Anthony was sworn into her partial term, making her the first African-American woman to serve in this capacity in Lansing’s history.
+State Rep. Sarah Anthony is serving her second full term representing the 68th House District, which encompasses the city of Lansing and Lansing Township.
+In November 2018, Anthony was sworn into a partial term after filling a special election, making history as the first African-American woman to serve as state representative in Lansing’s history.

 Anthony was born and raised in Lansing and graduated from Everett High School on Lansing’s south side.
 Following graduation, she attended Central Michigan University, earning a Bachelor of Science degree in political science and legal studies.
 Rep. Anthony also went on to earn a Master’s of Public Administration degree from Western Michigan University and was later named a fellow of the University of Michigan’s New Leadership Academy.

 After graduation, she immediately returned to Lansing to work for former State Rep. Joan Bauer.
 There, she served as a Legislative Assistant, working closely with Lansing residents to streamline government services and with neighborhoods to connect them to vital improvement services and funds.
-In 2010 Anthony began an eight year service as Deputy Director with the Michigan College Access Network.
+In 2010 Anthony began her eight years of service as Deputy Director with the Michigan College Access Network.

 In 2012, Lansing residents elected her to the Ingham County Board of Commissioners, making her the youngest African American woman to serve in this capacity in the United States.
 During her time as a commissioner, Anthony served in many leadership positions, including chairing the Democratic Caucus and Finance Committee as well as serving as Chair and Vice Chair of the board.
-She has been a fearless leader for health care access, social justice, services for senior citizens and working families.
+She was a fearless advocate for health care access, social justice, services for senior citizens and working families.